tylergneill/Brucheion_tgn/README.md

 > Note: Changes to this config file only take effect upon starting Brucheion.
 To refresh with new options, log out of Brucheion, terminate the process, then start the process and log back in again, navigating back to the desired page.

-Note also that the same top menus still apply: Under `Tools`, one can return to `Passage Overview`, maintaining focus on the selected base text, or under the second menu, one can `Logout` to end the session and/or switch to a different project.
+Note also that the same top menus still apply: Under `Tools`, one can return to `Passage Overview`, maintaining focus on the selected base text, or under the second menu, one can `Log out` to end the session and/or switch to a different project.

 > Note: Moving from `Multicompare` to `Passage Overview` while maintaining focus on the *aligned witness on the righthand* side is not yet supported.
 This functionality has been supplemented with the use of a small Python script, included here.